minhlucvan/n8n-nodes-browserless/README.md

 ## Compatibility

-I am develop the node on `n8n@0.200.1`.
+I develop the node on `n8n@0.200.1`.
 I don't have the change to test on other versions yet.

 ## Usage